Digital Signatures Explained: Discover Important Details, Benefits, and Practical Advice

 Laws or Policies – Regulatory Framework

-• Legal Recognition: Digital signatures are considered valid for contracts and agreements
+• Legal recognition for contracts and agreements

-• Certification Authorities: Trusted organizations issue digital certificates to verify identities
+• Certification authorities that issue digital certificates

 • Basic electronic signatures